A Brief History of Oak Hill Middle School

 Closure, Reopening, and Present Day

 The original school was closed in 1984, during an era of declining school enrollment in Newton.
 The building was rented to the Solomon Schechter Day School as well as a Montessori school.
 Due to increasing enrollment in Newton, the school was re-opened as the Oak Hill Middle School in September 1997.
 Renovations included the demolition of the west side of the building and the addition of a new wing to accommodate its 614 students.
 Most recently, in the summer of 2020, construction began on a new addition to the 1997 wing.
-When completed for the start of the 2021-22 school year, it will include three new classrooms, common areas, a small-group workspace, two offices, and two restrooms, as well as a new fitness center.
+When completed for the start of the 2021-22 school year, it included three new classrooms, common areas, a small-group workspace, two offices, and two restrooms, as well as a new fitness center.

 The first principal of Oak Hill Middle School was Mr. Marvin Shapiro.
 Mr. Hank Van Putten worked as a principal from 2004 to 2009.
 Ms. Eva Thompson followed, from 2009 until her retirement in 2013.
 Presently, Dr. John Harutunian is the Oak Hill Middle School principal.